ovh/docs/pages/platform/ai-training/33_TUTO_debug_job/guide.en-au.md

 ovhai job list
 ```

-if your job is not listed, you may use:
+If your job is not listed, you may use:

 ``` {.bash}
 $ ovhai job list -a